vuestorefront/magento2/docs/guide/recaptcha.md

-  "recaptchaHideBadge": "{YOUR_RECAPTCHA_HIDE_BADGE}", // true or false, default value is false "recaptchaSize": "{YOUR_RECAPTCHA_SIZE}", // Size: 'compact', 'normal', 'invisible' (v2), default value is 'invisible' "recaptchaSiteKey": "{YOUR_RECAPTCHA_SITE_KEY}", // Site key for requests, default value is '' "recaptchaSecretkey": "{YOUR_RECAPTCHA_SECRET_KEY}", // Secret key for requests, default value is '' "recaptchaVersion": "{YOUR_RECAPTCHA_VERSION}", // Version 2 or 3, default value is 3 "recaptchaMinScore": "{YOUR_RECAPTCHA_MIN_SCORE}" // The min score used for v3, default value is 0.5 ...
+  "recaptchaHideBadge": "{YOUR_RECAPTCHA_HIDE_BADGE}", // true or false, default value is false "recaptchaSize": "{YOUR_RECAPTCHA_SIZE}", // Size: 'compact', 'normal', 'invisible' (v2), default value is 'invisible' "recaptchaSiteKey": "{YOUR_RECAPTCHA_SITE_KEY}", // Site key for requests, default value is '' "recaptchaSecretKey": "{YOUR_RECAPTCHA_SECRET_KEY}", // Secret key for requests, default value is '' "recaptchaVersion": "{YOUR_RECAPTCHA_VERSION}", // Version 2 or 3, default value is 3 "recaptchaMinScore": "{YOUR_RECAPTCHA_MIN_SCORE}" // The min score used for v3, default value is 0.5 ...